samplchallenges/SAMPL8/README.md

 ### Changes not in a release
 - June 9, 2020: Add first info on [CB8 "drugs of abuse" challenge](https://github.com/samplchallenges/SAMPL8/tree/master/host_guest/CB8) from Isaacs.
 - June 16, 2020: Fix cocaine structure, which was incorrectly listed as the ethyl ether rather than the methyl ether.
 Affects all G7 files.
 - August 21, 2020: Add CB8 submission template file and host-guest instructions (for now only for CB8, other host-guest system information will be updated as it becomes available).
+- Sept.
+2, 2020: Add submission instructions.
+The submissions system is now live at [http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL8-Isaacs](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL8-Isaacs).

 ## Challenge construction

 ### Overview